odds-get-evened/taber/tech_costs.md

+# taber

+by Christopher Walsh 2024

-# Date Center Technology Costs
+## Date Center Technology Costs

 ### 1. **Servers**
    - **Rack Servers**: High-density, energy-efficient servers are ideal for data centers.
 You'll need to estimate the number of servers based on the size of your facility and projected customer demand.